 In 2007, Riho Tachibana also started her lectures in primary schools.
 A horticulturist at Suzaka in Nagano prefecture was impressed by her activities and donated the bulbs of Canna for her explanation and planting during the lectures with the primary school students.
 Riho Tachibana set up the “Canna Project” for the purpose of spreading the message of peace and the appreciation to Canna for the hope and courage.
 Using Canna as the baton, she started the Canna relay in Japan and overseas from 2008 onward.
-Up to now, 29 prefectures (out of a total of 47) with more than 167 schools/other facilities, and 64 individuals registered for the Canna relay.
-Canna relay is also being conducted in 13 countries (Japan, Mont-Saint-Michel of France, Vatican of Italy, Spain, Hong Kong, Vietnam, Bali, Australia, India, state of Arizona in the U.S.A., Canada, Tanzania of Africa and Yango of Burma).
+Up to now, 31 prefectures (out of a total of 47) with more than 167 schools/other facilities, and 64 individuals registered for the Canna relay.
+Canna relay is also being conducted in 14 countries (Japan, Mont-Saint-Michel of France, Vatican of Italy, Spain, Hong Kong, Vietnam, Bali, Australia, India, state of Arizona in the U.S.A., Canada, Tanzania of Africa, Yango of Burma and Belgium).

 Riho Tachibana visited the northeast of Japan after the 3.11 Earthquake in 2011 of the Pacific coast of Tohoku.
 Canna blossoms in summer but not in winter.
 To encourage the people living in the disaster areas and to give our warm caring to them especially during the freezing winter, Riho Tachibana started to collect human Canna smiles.
 1,000 Canna smiles were being collected just within 3 weeks.
 She then printed the posters and delivered to the disaster areas in end of 2011.